-Jack W. Schuler, an existing stockholder, and entities affiliated with him has indicated an interest in purchasing an aggregate of [ ] shares of our Common Stock in this offering and an additional [ ] shares of our Common Stock in a concurrent private placement.
-The underwriter will not receive a fee with respect to the aggregate purchase price of any shares of our Common Stock to be sold to Mr. Schuler and entities affiliated with him in this offering or in the concurrent private placement.
+Jack W. Schuler, an existing stockholder, and entities affiliated with him has indicated an interest in purchasing an aggregate of 405,600 shares of our Common Stock in this offering.
+The underwriter will not receive a fee with respect to the aggregate purchase price of any shares of our Common Stock to be sold to Mr. Schuler and entities affiliated with him in this offering.

 Per Share Total

-Public offering price
+Public offering price \$12.25 \$12,740,000

-Underwriting fees(1)
+Underwriting fees (1) \$ 0.86 \$ 543,998

-Proceeds, before expenses, to Yield10 Bioscience
+Proceeds, before expenses, to Yield10 Bioscience \$11.39 \$12,196,002

-(1) In addition, we have agreed to reimburse the underwriter's actual out-of-pocket expenses up to \$40,000.
+In addition, we have agreed to reimburse the underwriter's actual out-of-pocket expenses up to \$40,000.
 See "Underwriting".

-We expect that delivery of the shares of our Common Stock being offered pursuant to this prospectus supplement and the accompanying prospectus will be made to purchasers through the facilities of The Depository Trust Company on or about August [ · ], 2020.
+We expect that delivery of the shares of our Common Stock being offered pursuant to this prospectus supplement and the accompanying prospectus will be made to purchasers through the facilities of The Depository Trust Company on or about February 3, 2021.